Beanpot (ice hockey): Format

 The tournament lasts two rounds, with first-round opponents being rotated from year to year.
 The second round features the consolation game and the championship game.

 In addition to the tournament trophy, two individual awards are given out each year.
-The Eberly Trophy goes to the goaltender with the highest save percentage who plays in both of his team's games, while the Beanpot MVP is awarded to tournament's most valuable player.
+The Eberly Trophy goes to the goaltender with the highest save percentage who plays in both of his team's games, while the Beanpot MVP is awarded to the tournament's most valuable player.

 Overtime format

 In 2020, a rule change was made dictating how any overtime periods were to be handled.
 Traditionally, a tied score after the end of regulation time would be followed by continuous sudden-death play, in 20-minute intervals.
 However, due to NCAA regulations governing the way tournament games are factored into pairwise calculation (the formula for determining post-season seeding), a standardized format was required for all mid-season tournaments across collegiate hockey.
 From 2020 on, all Beanpot games with a tied score after regulation would commence with a 5-minute overtime period, after which if there is no sudden-death score, the game shall be officially ruled a tie.
-Play may be continued after this 5-minute interval, but any statistics accrued will not be considered official, and the end result of which will be solely for the purpose of determining tournament placement.
+Play may be continued after this 5-minute interval, but any statistics accrued will not be considered official, and the result of which will be solely for the purpose of determining tournament placement.

 The effects of this change were felt immediately, as two games went to the "2nd" overtime period in the 2020 iteration of the tournament.
 Boston College and Boston University played to a 4–4 tie after five minutes of overtime, and BU emerged victorious in the unofficial 2nd period.
 The same result and score occurred in that year's Championship match, as Northeastern and Boston University skated to a 4–4 tie after the initial overtime; the Huskies then defeated the Terriers to claim the title.